 The cooking surface is 16.5″ deep x 22.5″ wide (371 square inches).
 The entire unit weighs 135 pounds, and overall it measures 49″ high x 40″ wide x 20″ deep.
 All Traegers are black powder coated steel with porcelain enamel steel grates.

 Traeger pioneered and popularized the pellet smoker and remains the best known brand since it is in wide distribution.
 In fact about 85% of pellet smokers in the USA are Traeger.
 The consensus is they are reasonably well built, but some buyers complain that since manufacturing moved to China quality has dropped, especially on entry level models.
 Of course we hear more complaints as well as praise about Traeger since 8 out 10 BBQ pellet smoker owners have one.

 Traeger pioneered and popularized the pellet smoker and remains the best known brand since it is in wide distribution.
 And they aim to keep it that way even though competition is growing.
-New owners took over in 2014 and they appear to be on the move, investing heavily in product development and marketing.
-Traeger has an interesting variety of pellet smokers from a small portable, to large commercial models, to one that looks like a pink pig.
+New owners took over in 2014 and invested heavily in product development and marketing.
+In 2021 Traeger went public.

 They offer a full line of branded extras from Traeger Pellets and rubs to Traeger insulation blankets and cold smoker add-ons.